Professional counselling and supervision

 Where is the office?

-My rate for supervision is $120 an hour (GST inclusive).
-This is negotiable depending on your situation.
+My fee for supervision is $140 an hour (GST inclusive).
+(This rate is negotiable in certain circumstances, please contact me to discuss).

 “Reclaiming our power, healing ourselves, loving ourselves, knowing ourselves – these ideas are becoming more and more common, why?
 Because they are the pathways to our own freedom and happiness.” – Yung Peublo